 - to apply and measure cellular forces

-- to investigate on the cell’s force sensing machinery, in particular its subcellular localization (Chris Hiepen, Maria Reichenbach)
+- to investigate the cell’s force sensing machinery, in particular its subcellular localization (Paul Mendez, Mounir Benamar)

 - in-silico prediction of genes that underly mechano-dependent regulation (Jerome Jatzlau)

-The students will review and present primary research articles and discuss state of art data and concepts in mechanobiology and growth factor signal transduction.
+The students will review and present primary research articles and review that provide state of the art data and concepts in mechanobiology and signal transduction.

 This workshop is particularly suited for students who want to work at the translational interface of physics, bioinformatics and cell biology.
 Students should bring their laptops.